 Cider Days first move was to Lake Shawnee on the eastern edge of Topeka and, in 1987, it came to its current home, the Kansas Expocentre in central Topeka.
 Even here the festival has been on the move, making use of different spaces and areas as the Expocentre has evolved over the years from a fairground into an entertainment and convention center.

 The two-day event, in September, attracts thousands of visitors each year to its arts and crafts exhibits, pioneer demonstrations, food and entertainment.
-Crafters sell their various wares inside the Landon Arena and Exhibition Hall of the Expocentre and pioneer demonstrations, local entertainers and ethnic food are found outside on the grounds, where straw bales provide resting areas and rides beckon children and adults.
+Crafters sell their various wares inside the Exhibition Hall of the Stormont Vail Event Center, as well as outdoor vendors displays as well.
+It's a fun filled weekend of shopping, live entertainment, and food.

-One person you can expect to see, and without whom Cider Days would not live up to its name, is Connie Kimble.
-Since the beginning of the festival, Ms. Kimble has brought her 1865 Buckeye cider press to Cider Days virtually ever year.
-Using hundreds of bushels of apples, she produces fresh, natural cider for sale on site with the help of many family and friends.
-It takes about 300 bushels of apples to make the 600 gallons of cider she presses each year at the festival, about 20 to 25 bushels at a time.
-She uses a combination of tart (Jonathan or Winesap) and sweet (Red or Yellow Delicious) apples.
-By the cup or the quart, it tastes good!
+In the beginning of Cider Days, Ms. Connie Kimble could be found with her 1865 Buckeye Cider Press.
+Using hundreds of bushels of apples, Connie would produce fresh, natural cider for sale on site with the help of many family and friends.
+The process took about 300 bushels of apples to make the 600 gallons of cider that Connie would press each year at the festival, about 20 to 25 bushels at a time.
+She would use a combination of tart (Jonathan or Winesap) and sweet (Red or Yellow Delicious) apples.
+Visitors could purchase the cider by cup or the quart.
+Connie's team would press the Cider for all to watch and enjoy.
+The process was a lengthy one but fun to take part in.
+Though the 1865 Buckeye Cider Press has been retired, it is still on display for everyone to enjoy.